Titans upset by Longhorns in OT battle | PostIndependent.com

 Card was able to beat a diving Alexys Holder late in the first overtime following a penalty in the box on Coal Ridge sophomore defender Adrianna Vargas.
 Card's goal via penalty kick knocked the Titans from the unbeaten ranks in league play, pushing them into second place as Basalt and Vail Mountain sit on top of the league with undefeated marks.

-Against the Longhorns, Coal Ridge controlled possession for much of the game, but Basalt was able to strike first on a fluky goal at the 35:43 mark of the first half as freshman forward Taylor Glen was able to skip a bouncing shot past Coal Ridge sophomore goalie Annie Esgar to give the Longhorns an early 1-0 lead.
+Against the Longhorns, Coal Ridge controlled possession for much of the game, but Basalt struck first on a fluky goal at the 35:43 mark of the first half as freshman forward Taylor Glen skipped a bouncing shot past Coal Ridge sophomore goalie Annie Esgar to give the Longhorns an early 1-0 lead.

 Fortunately for the Titans, they'd bounce back in a big way, applying tons of offensive pressure on the Basalt goal.